davidhildebrand/hildebrand16/Hildebrand16_guide.md

 ![alt text][V3Dp]

 The currently active skeleton or results from searching for a particular neuron or class of neurons (i.e., by annotation) can be added to the 3D viewer by using the drop-down menu and append button in the selection pane.
-Checking the boxes next to both the left and right Mauthner neurons searched for in the previous example, selecting 'Neuron Search 1' in the drop-down menu, and clicking the *Append* button:
+Neurons can be added to the 3D view by checking the boxes next to search results, selecting 'Neuron Search 1' in the drop-down menu, and clicking the *Append* button:

 ![alt text][STa]

+For both the left and right Mauthner neurons searched for previously, you will see a rendering of two neurons within a bounding box (red outline) defined by the image stack and a floor (white mesh):

+![alt text][V3Dm]

+To rotate the view, click and drag the *left mouse button*.
+To zoom in or out, scroll your *mouse wheel*.
+To pan within the 3D view, click and drag the *right mouse button*.
+Several additional view and color settings are available in the 3D view and selection panes.

 [Tb3D]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/Toolbar_3Dview.png "Toolbar 3D view"
-[V3Dp]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/View_3D_small.png "3D view pane"
+[V3Dp]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/View_3D.png "3D view pane"
 [STa]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/Selection_append.png "Selection append"
+[V3Dm]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/View_3D_mauthner.png "3D view pane with Mauthner neurons"

 #####**Different resolutions**